The Perfect 7-Day Ireland Roadtrip Itinerary: Hidden Gems

-Every year my parents and I try to take a trip together, and a few years ago we took what is still probably our favorite trip to-date—a 7-day roadtrip through the Republic of Ireland.
+Every year my parents and I try to take a trip together, and a few years ago we took what is still probably our favorite trip to-date—a 7-day roadtrip through Ireland.

 Over the course of a week we saw breathtaking scenery, ate our body weight in great pub food (and good beer), stayed in charming B&Bs, and explored some of the more under-the-radar best spots Ireland has to offer.